earkevin11/Implementing-governance-within-Azure-using-Azure-Policies/README.md

 - 1. Enforce governance of Azure resources (what types of resources are allowed/not allowed to be created in an Azure subscription)
   2. Controls costs (prevent high incurring costs)
   3. Prevent resource sprawl (prevent stale resources or unauthorized resources from being created)
-  4. Enforce compliant resoruces to be created from the very beginning (deny public facing resources from being created)
+  4. Enforce compliant resources to be created from the very beginning (deny public facing resources from being created)

 # Allowed Resources